- Code Number:

 The 0153 weather observation at KILM, reported winds from 020 degrees at 3 knots, a broken cloud layer at 100 feet agl, an overcast cloud layer at 500 feet agl, 1/2 mile visibility, temperature 11 degrees Celsius (C), dew point 10 degrees C, and an altimeter setting of 30.14 inches of mercury.

 PROBABLE CAUSE: "A loss of engine power due to the crew's inadequate in-flight fuel monitoring."

-Cessna, Citation, Corporate Jet, Twin Engine, Executive, Turbofan, Turbo-fan, Turbine, Fixed wing multi engine, multi-engine, Biz Jets, Bizjet, low-wing, Buttonville Airfield, Toronto, Canada, (YKZ), General Aviation, Civilian, Airplane, Aircraft, Plane, Civil, Private, Transportation, Fixed Wing, Aeroplane, Genav, History, Avion
+Cessna, Citation, Corporate Jet, Twin Engine, Executive, Turbofan, Turbo-fan, Turbine, Fixed wing multi engine, multi-engine, Biz Jet, Bizjet, low-wing, Buttonville Airfield, Toronto, Canada, (YKZ), General Aviation, Civilian, Airplane, Aircraft, Plane, Civil, Private, Transportation, Fixed Wing, Aeroplane, Genav, History, Avion, Archive

 - Image by: